Mary Kittamaquund Marker in Stafford, Virginia via The Historical Marker Database |

 To be sure, Ungar looks like a composite figure, a hybrid inspired by factual details from more than one individual biography.
 Not only that, we have to allow Melville's imagination to work its magic.
 After all, Melville's Djalea puts Ungar on the shore of Jaffa

-With Turkish captains holding speech
+With Turkish captains holding speechand here we are still in Egypt.

 Over some cannon in a pile